-Projects where foundation quantities vary depending upon resistance factor and degree of field verification shall include a cost-benefit consideration of the foundation cost versus test foundation and field monitoring cost.
+Projects where foundation quantities vary depending upon Resistance Factor (φ) and degree of field verification shall include a cost-benefit consideration of the foundation cost versus test foundation and field monitoring cost.
+This applies primarily to driven pile projects, as the GDS prefers that load testing be performed on drilled shaft projects.